top of page

 02 .
 TOP DINING OPTIONS

-Please keep in mind our multi-course brunch should keep you well fed for the day.
+Please keep in mind our multi-course brunch should keep you well fed for most of the day.
 Guests often stop for a late day bite or opt for one of The Wilfrid afternoon offerings for a little pre-dinner nibble.

 The double dozen oyster platter.